nih-cfde/gene-expression-browser/README.md

 ## Anatomy

-In the following screenshot the Anatomy iframe endpoint displays the 25 most highly-expressed genes in the adrenal gland (UBERON:0002369).
-It makes use of the Broad Institute's [GTEx-Viz](https://github.com/broadinstitute/gtex-viz)
-Expression Map and the GTEx Portal's [public API](https://gtexportal.org/home/api-docs/index.html):
+In the following screenshot the Anatomy iframe endpoint displays the 25 most highly-expressed genes in the adrenal gland (UBERON:0002369) and compares the expression in adrenal gland with that in two brain regions.
+It makes use of the Broad Institute's [GTEx-Viz](https://github.com/broadinstitute/gtex-viz) Expression Map and the GTEx Portal's [public API](https://gtexportal.org/home/api-docs/index.html):

 ![anatomy](../main/doc/images/Anatomy-no-mito.png?raw=true)